idmken/idmken.github.io/refs/idmrefs.md

 # Identity Management References

 Sources, articles or training to increase your IDM knowledge.
+I've read all articles or taken the taken and recommend it to others.
 All links are external links.

 ## Articles